Introduction Fake Tech? Disappointment Nascent Technologies Missing Technologies Gimmicks & Gizmos On the Way? Dark Side Bottom Line

 SOLID STATE BATTERIES

 Batteries are dependent on chemically-enabled reactions, transfers of electricity via ions.
-But caps, too, may utilize some chemistry, as in electrolytic capacitors.
+But caps, too, may utilize similar chemistry, as in electrolytic capacitors.

-Yes, batteries do depend on ion flow, in a cycle.
-It just raises the question of whether there is some mid-point between the electrolytic capacitor and battery that provides some new and marvelous properties, a Batacitor, or a Capattery.
+It raises the question of whether there is some mid-point between the electrolytic capacitor and battery that provides some new and marvelous properties, a “Batacitor,” or a “Capattery.”

 You know, automated cars aren’t something that are very practical at this stage — for long distance travel.
-But they could be MADE practical in towns.
-If normal cars were BANNED from inside cities, and people had to park outside the limits and take electric “pods” into town, you can see the potential.
-Surface/above ground parking lots would be freed for development, pollution would be lessened, people would often get much CLOSER to their destinations than having to park (and no parking fees!)
-Streets could be freed, OF BUSES AS WELL, perhaps.
-Yes, the good aspects are too good to be true, without being ruined somewhere.
+But they could be made practical in towns.
+If normal cars were banned from inside cities, and people had to park outside the limits and take electric “pods” into town, you can imagine the potential.
+Surface/above ground parking lots would be freed for development, pollution would be lessened, people would often get much closer to their destinations than having to park.
+No parking fees!
+Streets could be freed, of buses as well, perhaps.
+Basically a sort of pod-taxi network that operated in towns.

-The bad aspects of these pod vehicles are no different from the subway or city bus.
+The bad aspects of these pod vehicles the same issues as the subway or city bus.
 Sitting in someone else’s stain, and mess.
-Remember, that can be alleviated when people have to PAY for their messes.
+Remember, that can be alleviated when people have to pay for their messes.
 A pod could record its internal condition after each passenger, taking a photo from an internal camera.
 Any damage could be charged to the offending user.

-- the “Internet of Things,” another snooping initiative.
-This absurd plan has apparently slowed, or they’ve just gone underground with it and are going to spring it on us later.
+- The “Internet of Things,” another snooping initiative, is an absurd plan that has apparently slowed, or they’ve just gone underground with it and are going to spring it on us later.

-- smart meters.
-Electricity should be getting CHEAPER, especially with electric cars coming to provide new demand.
+- Smart meters are being forced on people.
+Electricity should be getting cheaper, especially with electric cars coming to provide new demand.
 Instead, the utilities act as if this is some great burden.
-Suddenly when their product is in demand, which is what any RATIONAL industry wants, they become MARTYRS.
+Suddenly when their product is in demand, which is what any rational industry wants, they become martyrs.

 Elaborating on some of these points:

-It is believable that they create these make-work projects, as a DISTRACTION, partly because people are gullible, and don’t know what would be good for them, and for a flashy “new” thing (to prompt SALES).
+It is believable that they create these make-work projects, as a distraction to appeal to the gullible, as a flashy “new” thing to prompt sales.
 The things that are “hard,” are thus circumvented.
 As are the things that are important, useful and empowering.
 This often happens in a “mature” industry (i.e.: monopoly or semi-monopoly).

-People are STILL tolerating the useless Windows crapware.
+People are still tolerating the useless Windows crapware.
 Mind-boggling.
-Unbelievably, it may be that most people have somehow never learned that Microsoft Windows 10 is indeed spying on you and your machine.
-But how people put up with the intolerable loading times, as the thing reports back to Microsoft and installs “updates,” while feeding back its filthy little spy report and your data, is stunning.
+Unbelievably, it may be that most people have somehow never learned that Microsoft Windows is indeed spying on you and your machine.
+But how people put up with the intolerable loading times, as the thing melds with Microsoft and installs “updates,” while feeding back its filthy little spy report and your data, is stunning.

-But now, they’ve ratcheted things up a notch, with the overstepping goons at Microsoft making demands on what you can and can’t do online.
+But now, it’s ratcheted things up a notch, with its overstepping goons making demands on what you can and can’t do online.
 If you rightfully criticize Microsoft, for example, they can pull your software license.

 I don’t know why people are using Microsoft products in the first place, but this hits new lows.

 These enforced agreements from on high on Microsoft’s part have no legal substance.
-Their unilateral demands aren’t recognized in law, but that doesn’t stop them from fooling the gullible.
+Their unilateral demands aren’t recognized in law, but that doesn’t stop them from fooling people.

 With the additional problem of MS software being inefficient, it’s a burden that shouldn’t be used in the first place.
-Why continue to support their criminal scheme?
+Why continue to support their schemes?
 Microsoft is a criminal organization.

 Use Linux, or continue to be a victim.
-I guess even Apple is better in this regard.
+I guess even Apple, while not perfect, is also the better choice.

 People put up with an absurd level of ads on certain sites.
 Often, you get on a bad website and it can freeze up your browser.
 Fortunately, the ad blockers are pretty effective in limiting that, so now we get accosted to “Turn Off Your Ad Blocker,” and this is almost always at sites that you can do without anyway.
 Often, I’ll just close that page if they insist on it.

 Also, the Net has empowered distractions to suck us dry.
-If it’s not idiotic Facebook and Twitter, it’s something that preys on people’s greed and lack of knowledge, like this Bitcoin mania.
+If it’s not banal Facebook and Twitter, it’s something else that preys on people, like the Bitcoin scheme.

 “INTERNET OF THINGS”

 This idea is sounding worse with each passing month.
-That this unviable nonsense is being pulled remorselessly into fruition because it’s a necessary component of the scheme to put everything and everyone under some sort of control and surveillance.
+This non-viable nonsense is pushed relentlessly.
+That’s because it’s a component of the scheme to put everything and everyone under some sort of control and surveillance.
 To limit consumption and so forth, they will have the power to turn on and off your very appliances.
-Like other stupidities, it should be obvious at first glance that you can’t punish the REFRIGERATOR.
+Like other stupidities, it should be obvious at first glance that you can’t punish the refrigerator.
 It has a fixed usage, and it’s going to require that amount of juice, regardless of any conspiratorial dreams of dictatorship.

 Hilarious, too, is their boast (threat) that the device can order your milk or other food.
-Complete idiocy, that may be tied into an initiative where the GROCERS have guaranteed deliveries.
+Complete idiocy.
+It may be tied into an initiative where the grocers have guaranteed deliveries.
 You can imagine how that will affect prices when people are locked in to food supplier contracts.

 They want to regulate your house lighting, your computer usage, and your TV to stop “over-consumption.”
 More important to certain snoops, is to use all this regulation as a spying technique, so they know what you’re doing at all times.